-When you think of cats, they tend to look like indoor creatures.
-They treat their home as their territory and have a strong sense of territory, so they have a strong image of hating the outside world.
-But the truth is, there’s a good chance you’ll be able to take your cat camping.
-The important point is the character aspect.
-It’s difficult with an introverted personality, but if it’s the other way around, you may be able to take him along.
+Cats seem more like indoor creatures than camping ones.
+This time, we will explain the points to be careful about when taking your pet with you, unlike dogs and birds.
+They have a strong image of hating the outside world because they have a strong sense of territory within the house.
+But the truth is, there’s a good chance you can take your cat camping.
+The important point is personality.
+It’s difficult because he has an introverted personality, but if it’s the other way around, you might be able to take him along.

 Can cats be taken camping?